 See the Pen js_react_functional_components_namespaces by Hexlet (@hexlet) on CodePen.

-This layout method doesn't require all the components to be created in the same file.
+This layout method allows you to build components without putting them all in the same file.
 The structure can be anything, and imports can cover the rest.

 The Hexlet support team or other students will answer you.